BTIP2023/pgc-perf-opt/README.md

 # pgc-perf-opt
-A project to benchmark the performance of bioinformatics workflows according to the status of Spectre/Meltdown patches and the choice of linear algebra libraries.
+A project to benchmark the performance of an unsupervised machine learning bioinformatic workflows according to the status of Spectre/Meltdown patches and the choice of linear algebra libraries.

 ## Data
 This section will describe characteristics of the data such as sources, size, and format.
 These will motivate the upcoming data importation, sanitation, visualization, and analysis.
 Different data configurations may also be used in different benchmarks.